yaseenahmad1/myCapstone/README.md

     ```json
     {
-      "message": "Hmmm... that post couldn't be found"
+      "message": "Hmmm... that journal couldn't be found"
     }
     ```

 ## COMMENTS

-### Get all `COMMENTS` of the Current Post by `postId`
+### Get all `COMMENTS` of the Current Gallery by `galleryId`

-Returns all the comments of the current post.
+Returns all the comments of the current Gallery.
 (Lazy or Eager Loading) (Possible pagination: 10 comments at a time)

-* Require Authentication: false
+* Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /postId/comments
+  * Route path: /api/galleries/:galleryId/comments           # we will place this path in our galleries file where that is the place to retrieve comments attached to a particular gallery
   * Body: none

 * Successful Response